If you build it, they might not come. Let’s let that sink in.

 So, we helped shape — and effectively tell — its brand story while rethinking its career site.
 Now, Ecolab tells its story through employees eyes, offers personalization, and utilizes enhanced job descriptions to boost awareness and obtain valuable data from potential candidates.
 Then, it serves them automated, relevant content to engage, nurture and convert targeted audiences, effectively dropping them further into the funnel so hiring is an attainable goal.

-I there’s one thing we’ve learned, it’s that brand and technology are incredibly intertwined.
-As a company, we know what makes people tick and we hit the ground running.
-Able to understand at the core who you are and where you sit, we have the expertise to tie everything we do to technology in ways that see results.
+If there’s one thing we’ve learned, it’s that brand and technology are incredibly intertwined.
+As talent acquisition experts, we know what makes people tick and we hit the ground running.
+With the ability to understand at the core who you are and where you sit, we have the expertise to tie the complete recruitment marketing process to technology in ways that deliver results.